nativescript-community/expo-nativescript/packages/expo-contacts-nativescript-plugin/README.md

                 ✅
             </td>
             <td align="left" valign="middle">
-                Should just work!
+                Implemented exactly as in Expo!
 Note that Android support is pending implementation of <code>expo-nativescript-adapter</code>.
             </td>
         </tr>
     </tbody>